SAP-archive/contextual-ai/doc/README.md

 - Each module should come with a README.md file in the root of its source package (e.g. xai/explain/README.md), describing its main features and capabilities.
 - Optionally the module can include its own requirements.txt file stating the dependencies to run the module alone.
-- Each module should provide some tutorials demonstrating is typical use case scenarios.
+- Each module should provide some tutorials demonstrating its typical use case scenarios.
 The tutorials are recommended to be presented in the format of Jupyter notebooks.
 A README.md file should be included to briefly introduce how to run the notebooks and what each notebook does.
 - All tutorials related files (including README.md and *.ipynb) should be put under the same folder in tutorials